Conscription and sexism: In United States

 In the United States, most male US citizens and residents must register with the Selective Service System within 30 days of their 18th birthday.
 Those who fail to register may be punished by up to five years in prison and a fine of up to $250,000, although no non-registrants have been prosecuted since January 1986.
-They may also be ineligible for federal student financial aid, federal job training and federal employment, and for certain states, state employment and even driver's licenses.
-As of 2014, transgender women are required to register for selective service, but may file for an exemption in the event they are drafted.
-Transgender men are not required to register but may face difficulties in receiving benefits which require registration.
-Currently, women are exempted from the Selective Service System as only males are required to register; this cannot be changed without Congress amending the law, although combat roles for women have been allowed since January 23, 2013, which certain political analysts have said may get rid of the female exemption of registration.
+They may also be ineligible for federal job training and federal employment, and in certain states, state employment and even driver's licenses.